Emissions on the Road: Environmental Impact of Automobiles and the Benefits of Going Green

 Medium- and heavy-duty trucks

-Total emissions of medium- and heavy-duty trucks in 2021 reached 417.1 million metric tons of CO2 equivalent, making them the second-largest contributor among on-road vehicles.
-During the same year, these vehicle types traveled 317,245 million miles.
-Falling under this category are single-unit trucks, combination trucks, tractor-trailers and box trucks used for freight transportation and some vehicles not typically used for freight movement, such as service and utility trucks.
+Medium- and heavy-duty trucks produced 417.1 million metric tons of CO2 equivalent in 2021, making them the second-largest contributor among on-road vehicles.
+These vehicles traveled 317,245 million miles that year.
+This category includes single-unit trucks, combination trucks, tractor-trailers and box trucks used for freight transportation, plus service and utility trucks.

-The table below shows the differences in emission rates between gasoline- and diesel-fueled heavy-duty vehicles.
+The table below compares emission rates between gasoline- and diesel-fueled heavy-duty vehicles.

 Buses